Coordinating Decisions via Quantum Telepathy: High Frequency Trading: A Case Study

 At a high level, we see that in this HFT scenario the utility (favorability of Zhuo's position) is only dependent on whether the servers make the same decision or different decisions.
 Hence, it is an instance of an XOR game~\cite{cleve2004consequences}.
-Here, the XOR of the decisions of the two servers has a natural finance interpretation as effectively taking a directional position or a hedging position.
+Here, the XOR of the decisions of the two servers has a natural trading interpretation as hedging for positively or negatively correlated stocks.
+This insight could be generalized to other HFT scenarios where what matters is the relationship between the trade decisions of the different servers and not the individual decisions themselves.
+Such scenarios could be mapped to a unique game~\cite{rao2008parallel} or a $d$-to-$d$ game~\cite{khot2002power}.
+We leave this to future work.
 We next wish to explicitly write out the utility array.
-Assuming that only one indicator of an anti-toxic flow is not sufficient to prefer a directional position over a hedging position, the utility array is actually that of the opposite winning conditions of the CHSH game:
+Assuming that only one indicator of potential negative correlation is not sufficient to prefer making the same decision over opposite decisions, the utility array is actually that of the opposite winning conditions of the CHSH game:

-where the observations $N,I$ correspond to ``No indicator'' versus ``Indicator'' of anti-toxic flow, and the decisions $A,B$ correspond to ``Ask-first'' or ``Bid-first'' order issuing, respectively.
-We will choose the order of parties as the NYSE server followed by the NASDAQ server. \emph{This establishes that a TC problem such as the CHSH game can manifest in real-world scenarios. } Now, to quantitatively evaluate a quantum advantage, we also need to consider the input distribution.
+where the observations $N,I$ correspond to ``No indicator'' versus ``Indicator'' of negative correlation, and the decisions $A,B$ correspond to ``Ask-first'' or ``Bid-first'' order issuing, respectively.
+We will choose the order of parties as the NYSE server followed by the NASDAQ server. \emph{This establishes that a TC problem such as the CHSH game can manifest in real-world scenarios}.\footnote{For simplicity, we assume that the figure of merit is indeed the expected utility.
+This is sensible enough for a toy model.
+Evaluating different figures of merit in detail would require working with real market data. } Now, to quantitatively evaluate a quantum advantage, we also need to consider the input distribution.
 Suppose the input distribution is independent Bernoulli distributed with parameter $p$ for both servers, where with probability $p$ the indicator is observed (I).
-We analytically solve this TC problem in~\cref{subsec:qadv} where we find that a quantum advantage exists iff $p \in (1 - \frac{1}{\sqrt{2}}, \frac{1}{\sqrt{2}})$.
+We analytically solve this TC problem in~\Cref{app:qadv} where we find that a quantum advantage exists iff $p \in (1 - \frac{1}{\sqrt{2}}, \frac{1}{\sqrt{2}})$.

-We can also consider the natural extension where one server observing the indicator leads to a partial preference of a directional or hedging position.
+We can also consider a natural extension where one server observing the indicator leads to a partial preference of making the same over opposite decisions.
 In this case we can introduce a parameter $\beta \in [0,1]$ and the utility array is given by